ProvTools/prov-cpl/README.md

 The default installation directory is /usr/local.

-To clean the compile, please use the "clean" or "distclean" make targets.
+To clean the compile, please use the `clean` or `distclean` make targets.
-To uninstall, please use the "uninstall" target - separately for the main CPL build and for the language-specific bindings.
+To uninstall, please use the `uninstall` target - separately for the main CPL build and for the language-specific bindings.
 ### ODBC Backend